NOTICE!

 Erazor Djinn stops Sonic and Shahra upon the mention of his name.
 He’s set up as a rather generic supervillain who simply wants to reimagine The Arabian Nights in his image, and when Shahra refuses to collect the World Rings for him, he sends forth a flaming arrow.
 Sonic jumps in front of her and takes the arrow, and Erazor says he’ll remove it should he collect the World Rings—otherwise, his life will be stripped as soon as the flame goes out.
 Erazor’s purpose for the Rings isn’t provided, and they’re given a lead when he plans to forfeit the life of King Shahryar.

 From his loft, Erazor slashes the last few pages before proudly calling it a day.
 We also see Shahra in her own little nook, reading and back-talking him over his defilement of classic tales.
-Other than looking a little different—she’s closer to an Overwatch or Arcane character than full-on anime—she’s also a smart and precocious scholar with the respect for their stories that her father lacks (yes, their connection is much clearer in this.)
+Other than looking a little different—she’s closer to an Overwatch or Arcane character than full-on anime—she’s also a smart and precocious scholar with respect for their stories that her father lacks (yes, their connection is much clearer in this.)
 Erazor accuses her of talking to someone, which he confirms by pulling his smokey orifice to the pages back open.
-Sonic demands that he get his taxonomic nomenclature right upon being called a rat, Erazor touts himself as a profound author responsible for adapting antiquated stories, and his purpose for the Rings is provided.
-Tails stands up to him, saying it’ll take more than shared credit to make them budge; then, an Indiana Jones and the Last Crusade moment happens where Erazor says he agrees, then pierces Sonic with the arrow.
-He checks for the shah in his ledger and tells them to stop speaking with his daughter.
+Sonic demands that he get his taxonomic nomenclature right upon being called a rat, and Erazor’s purpose for the Rings is clarified.
+Tails stands up to him, saying it’ll take more than shared credit to make them budge; then, an Indiana Jones and the Last Crusade moment happens where Erazor responds by piercing Sonic with the arrow.

 Stage 2: Sand Oasis